lokeshreddy1999/producer_consumer_solution/README.md

 }

-apart from this code in semaphore implemtation i used linked list bascially it is the queue formed by linked list
+apart from this code in semaphore implemtation i used queue bascially it is the queue formed by linked list